Do you know there are a variety of chickens that lay colored eggs? The colors of eggs may be blue, green, purple, pink, brown, or chocolate.

 A Dorking’s body is rectangular and has short, five-toed legs.
 Like all single-comb breeds, comb points may need to be protected during freezing temperatures.

-Dorking chickens are very well established, and are used for egg or meat production due to their versatility.
+Farmers very well establish Dorking chickens and use them for egg or meat production because of their versatility.
 It is one of the few red ear lobe breeds that produce a white-cream-shelled egg.
 Some breeds also lay tan-colored chickens.
-The color of the skin under the fur is white.
+Skin color under fur is white.

 4. Yokohama Chicken

-A Yokohama is a small chicken with an exceptionally long tail, or saddle feathers, to long tail.
-It does have a walnut comb.
+A Yokohama is a small chicken with an exceptionally long tail, or saddle feathers, to the long tail.
+It has a walnut comb.
 In a beak, the feet, as well as the legs, are yellow.

 Throughout the United States, through 1981, variants of red-saddled (red-shouldered) or white were introduced to a Standard of Perfection.

-The Yokohama is primarily kept for display.
-Full-sized hens lay around 80 tinted or cream-colored eggs per year, tinted and weighing about 40 g.
+People primarily keep the Yokohama for display.
+Full-sized hens lay around 80 tinted or cream-colored eggs yearly, tinted and weighing about 40 g.
 Bantam hens lay around 90 tinted or cream-colored eggs, weighing on average 30 g.

 Chickens that Lay Brown or Chocolate Colored Eggs

-There are a number of breeds and varieties that fall under the production of large brown eggs, and they are Welsummer chickens, Marans, Barred Rock, Penedesenca, and Barnevelders.
+Several breeds and varieties fall under the production of large brown eggs, and they are Welsummer chickens, Marans, Barred Rock, Penedesenca, and Barnevelders.

 1. Welsummer chicken

-The Welsummer breed of chicken has been in existence for only slightly less than 100 years.
+The Welsummer breed of chicken has existed for only slightly less than 100 years.
 They lay brown-colored eggs.

 People created this breed near the village of Welsum near Deventer, in the Netherlands.
-This breed was used as a utility bird in the post-World War I era.
+This breed was used as a utility bird post-World War I era.

 The Welsummer breed has a lifespan of approximately 9 years of age.
-It is a beautiful and strong chicken; it has beautiful feathers that absolutely gleam in the sunlight.
+It is a beautiful and strong chicken with beautiful feathers that gleam in the sunlight.

-They are characterized by an upright stance, with a flat and long back.
-Welsummers have a large comb, which is usually bright red, and their legs are yellow that fades into summer.
+An upright stance, with a flat and long back, characterizes them.
+Welsummers have a large comb, usually bright red, and their legs are yellow, which fades into summer.

-The Welsummer chicken breed is also known as a “continental” class breed; we define them as large birds that have a continental European origin.
+The Welsummer chicken breed is also known as a “continental” class breed; we define them as large birds of continental European origin.

-Welsummer chickens are very common chicken breeds in both urban and rural locations of Australia; this is because of their calm and friendly temperament.
+Welsummer chickens are very common chicken breeds in Australia’s urban and rural locations because of their calm and friendly temperament.

 2. Barred Rock Chicken